 Complaints against CPCAB are taken very seriously.
 A formal complaint against CPCAB must be submitted, signed, and dated, within 40 working days from the date of the incident that gave rise to it.
+Any complaint directed against CPCAB should focus on where, you believe, CPCAB have not followed our published guidance, with appropriate evidence submitted for review.
 It will be considered by a panel of core staff who are not directly involved with the complaint and may involve an external consultant.
 You will receive a formal response; see section 6 for time scales.